How to Get Into Cornell University: The Definitive Guide

 • To explain why Cornell is the best place to pursue their interests

-• To connect their life experiences with specific pursuits at Cornell
+• To connect their life experiences and ideas about community with specific pursuits at Cornell

 Note that 350 words is not an enormous amount of space to relay these ideas.
 Your child should go through at least three or four drafts to condense their ideas to be clearly communicated within the limit.
 Writing a coherent five-paragraph essay requires planning, preparation, and revision.